samhenrigold/windows-dev-docs/uwp/app-resources/makepri-exe-configuration.md

 	</packaging>
 ```

-This example shows how to use manual `resourcePackage`.
+This example shows how to use manual `resourcePackage`:

 ```xml
   <packaging>